elias-at-chalmers/mop-lecture_notes-mirror/lecture02_assembly1.md

 Initially, we will only talk about the very basics of the RISC-V specification, RV32I.
 This part of the specification must be implemented by *any* 32-bit RISC-V processor.
 The specification tells us what *registers* shall be available, what the basic set of *machine instructions* are, and how they are encoded.

 ### Registers
 A processor that implements RV32I must implement 33 registers.
-There are 32 *general purpose* registers, ``x0-x31``.
-These registers can contain any 32 bit word and any instruction can use either of these registers interchangeably.
-The only other register is `pc`, the program counter.
+There are 32 *general purpose* registers, ``x0-x31`` and one program counter, `pc`.
+The general purpose registers can contain any 32 bit word and any instruction can use either of these registers interchangeably.

 The first register, ``x0``, is special; it is hardwired to always be zero, and writes to it are ignored.
 This simplifies the hardware and instructions by always having a `0` to feed the ALU.
 We will see examples of this later on in the text.